 Super Bowl Sunday is a holiday, and for many, betting on the Super Bowl is the big gift under the tree.

-The Seahawks opened as a small favorite over the Broncos in Super Bowl XLVIII.
-That didn't last long.
+And the Seahawks have opened as a small favorite over the Broncos in Super Bowl XLVIII.

 The last time there was a spread this low for a Super Bowl was 32 years ago, according to VegasInsider's history.
 The 49ers were just one-point favorites against the Bengals in Super XVI in January of 1982.

 The Broncos shouldn't feel too bad about being the underdog.
 Super Bowl underdogs have done pretty well lately.

 The underdog has covered five of the last six Super Bowls, and the underdog has won straight up four times.
 Arizona was a seven-point underdog in Super Bowl XLIII and lost by four points, the only time in that stretch that an underdog covered but didn't win.
 Green Bay, three seasons ago, was the only favorite to cover the spread in the last six Super Bowls.
 Underdogs have covered in nine of the last 12 Super Bowls.

 It's a rare occurrence for an underdog to cover in the Super Bowl but not win.
 It has happened just six times in 47 Super Bowls, according to VegasInsider.
 It's really unlikely with such a small spread this year.